charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 * Compatible with loose coupling principle, bridge pattern, "program to an interface not an implementation" principle, with the compat_interf_version interfaces, and "with_compat" keyword.
 As well aligned with Dependency Injection(DI) pattern(with with_compat keyword).

 * Well suited for design patterns and object oriented principles in general(composite, and so on), as clprolf brings accuracy and clear intents.
 For example adapter design pattern, with especially compat_interf_version.

-* About interface inheritance:
-For the interfaces, clprolf not directly talks about interface inheritance(nor java, anyway).
-But if we want we can use it as a capacity, it would show that this inheritance is not of the same nature.

 ### RULES ABOUT INHERITANCE CHECKING OF CLASSES AND INTERFACES